PhD studentships that will require University or external funding

-These projects are suitable for doctoral study but are not funded.
-It is too late to apply for University funding for entry in October 2024.
-Nevertheless, please contact me (Matthew Juniper mpj1001@cam.ac.uk) if you are interested in these projects and have your own source of funding.
+These projects are suitable for doctoral study but are not yet funded.
+Cambridge University has a well-funded PhD scholarship scheme, however, which funds students rather than projects.
+If you are interested in one of the projects below, you will need to apply for University funding by the appropriate deadline, which us usually around 12 October for US candidates and 1 December for others.
+Please contact me (Matthew Juniper mpj1001@cam.ac.uk) if you are interested in these projects.
 I aim to respond within 2 weeks.

 We are looking for a PhD student to work with Prof. Matthew Juniper, Matthew Yoko, and an industrial partner on adjoint-accelerated Bayesian Inference for Combustion Instability.
 This approach involves (i) building physics-based models of thermoacoustic systems, (ii) designing and performing automated experiments to collect data, (iii) using Bayesian inference to train the physics-based models on the experimental data, (iv) scaling this up to a full-scale industrial test rig.